stanchan/clock-8001/v4/osc.md

 ### `/clock/source/*/colors`

-Set the text and background colors for the given source output. **Alpha support will be added on later version**
+Set the text and background colors for the given source output.

 Parameters:
 1. int; Red component of text color, 0-255